i-duno/leafblight-discriminator/README.md

 # leafblight-descriminator
-A CNN built with keras to discriminate against the dirty diseased leaves and the healthy ones.
+A CNN built with keras to discriminate against the dirty diseased leaves (yuck) and the healthy ones.

 > [!NOTE]
 > This repository is a fork of [this repo](https://github.com/Atharva-Shakargayen/Potato-Leaf-Disease-Detection-using-CNN-/blob/main/imgGen.ipynb), with a new model that is trained on rice leaves instead of potato leaves.

+# api usage
+This project is currently hosted on [a heroku eco dyno](https://bacterial-leaf-blight-dad8b70bf174.herokuapp.com)[^1], you can access it through cURL or a get request.

 # run instructions
 - Install dependencies first `pip3 install -r requirements.txt`